gitlabhq/gitlabhq/doc/api/enviroments.md

 ## Edit an existing environment

-Updates an existing environments name and/or external_url.
+Updates an existing environment's name and/or external_url.

 It returns 200 if the label was successfully updated, In case of an error, an additional error message is returned.